I love Markdown. I love it so much that after using it for a project I completely forgot about it.

 Trello uses a modified version of the simple language used to format plaintext called Markdown.

-Using Markdown syntax, you can add format to plaintext such as lists, paragraphs, headers, and more just like you can with HTML text.
+Using Markdown syntax, you can add formatting to plaintext such as lists, paragraphs, headers, and more, just like you can with HTML text.
 It’s a pretty neat little project.

 You can read more about Markdown at Daring Fireball.